So you’re 39 weeks pregnant and you’ve heard that walking can help induce labor?

 How can I soften my cervix at home?

 I do not recommend inserting primrose oil into your vagina as there are no studies to confirm its safety.
+One randomized controlled trial found that it was ineffective at softening the cervix.

 Final Thoughts on Walking to Induce Labor